 Coffee: My go-to for coffee is Dune Coffee.
 With two locations in Santa Barbara, they’re able to keep you caffeinated whilst you walk around.
-Another local favourite is the Handlebar Cafe – a favourite amongst cyclists and locals.
-With lots of shaded outdoor spots and right smack downtown, this is a good place to cool off with an Iced Latte.
+Another local favourite is the Handlebar Cafe, with two locations, both of which are great.
+For fancy coffee, try Caje.
+The State street location across from the Arlington has beautiful outdoor and shaded seating.